vtex-apps/store-components/docs/AutocompleteResults.md

 📢 Use, [contribute](https://github.com/vtex-apps/store-components) or open issues for this project through [Store Discussion](https://github.com/vtex-apps/store-discussion).

-# AutocompleteResults
+# Autocomplete Result List

 `autocomplete-result-list` is a VTEX Component that represents the autocomplete from the search bar.
-This component can be imported and used by any VTEX App.
+This components serves mostly to ease the creation of custom autocomplete components by search engines.

 ## Configuration